December 24, 2010: Look Back 2010

-Gay marriage is not a campaign issue in Minnesota, but the Catholic archbishop of Saint Paul and Minneapolis recently sent a message opposing it to every Catholic family in the state.
-Father David McCauley says it's an effort "to make Catholic people aware of Catholic teaching."
+Gay marriage is not a campaign issue in Minnesota this season, and it’s not on the ballot.
+But the Catholic archbishop of Saint Paul and Minneapolis recently sent a message opposing gay marriage to every Catholic family in the state.
+Father David of McCauley of the Minnesota Catholic Conference says it is an effort “to make Catholic people aware of Catholic teaching.”
+More

 Bishop Harry Jackson, chairman of the High Impact Leadership Coalition, gives his assessment of President Barack Obama’s first 100 days.